-One of the many ways to help alleviate your mental well-being is reading.
+One of the many ways to help alleviate your mental well-being is by reading.
 There is an excellent blog on the benefits of reading for mental health.
 Click HERE to be inspired and to learn more.

 I am definitely reading lots more during Melbourne lockdowns, especially inspiring self-help books.
 Reading a book is a great way to escape and relax, and one of the best inspiring, self-help, life-changing and productive books I have read is “The Miracle Morning.”

 The writer of this international bestselling gem is Hal Elrod.
 He studied the top behaviours and disciplines of the most effective people on the planet we know and don't know.
-He created the S.A.V.E.R.S strategy to remind us of the six habits which can improve the start of your day.
+He created the S.A.V.E.R.S strategy to remind us of the six habits that can improve your day's start.

 This framework of the 6 different habits S.A.V.E.R.S is an acronym easily remembered by the habits.